 Google makes a lot of data freely available, for example the number of times a given word or phrase was

 ’Googled’.
-The search engine does however apply certain filter and pre-processing steps to the data before
+The search engine does, however, apply certain filter and pre-processing steps to the data before

 making it available.
 What remains is a great tool for making comparisons between terms, plotting their